CppProgrammer23/MachineLearning-ComputerVision/Tensorflow in C/Readme.md

 2020-10-22 17:05:08.457352: I tensorflow/stream_executor/cuda/cudart_stub.cc:29] Ignore above cudart dlerror if you do not have a GPU set up on your machine.
 ```

-**NB: if you don't have NVIDIA GPU, please ignore the following line**
+**NB: if you don't have NVIDIA GPU, please ignore the following lines**

 **Follow these instructions:**